Andrewy-gh/p3/tasks/0001-prd-genkit-chat-interface.md

 ### Error Handling

-22. The system must display user-friendly error messages when the Genkit server is unavailable or returns an error
+22. The system must display user-friendly error messages when the Genkit server is unavailable or returns an error (without divulging server implementation details)
+23. The system must display a user-friendly rate limit message when the server returns a 429 (Too Many Requests) status code (e.g., "You're sending requests too quickly.
+Please wait a moment and try again.")
-23. The system must handle network timeouts gracefully
+24. The system must handle network timeouts gracefully
-24. The system must log errors to the console for debugging purposes
+25. The system must log errors to the console for debugging purposes

 ### Styling and Layout

-25. The system must use a responsive layout that works on mobile and desktop screens
+26. The system must use a responsive layout that works on mobile and desktop screens
-26. The system must use Tailwind CSS classes consistent with the existing application design
+27. The system must use Tailwind CSS classes consistent with the existing application design
-27. The system must maintain a max-width container (e.g., `max-w-4xl`) centered on the page
+28. The system must maintain a max-width container (e.g., `max-w-4xl`) centered on the page
-28. The system must use the application's existing color scheme and typography
+29. The system must use the application's existing color scheme and typography

 ## Non-Goals (Out of Scope)